Burton2000/Awesome-DeepLearning-Tutorials/links_to_fixes.md

 This will generate a config file, edit this config file:

-set
+set:

-c.NotebookApp.notebook_dir = ''
+- c.NotebookApp.notebook_dir = ''

-to change the folder notebook opens with and set
+to change the folder notebook opens with and set:

-c.NotebookApp.token = ''
+- c.NotebookApp.token = ''

 to disable token requirement

-these were lines 195 and 243 for me
+these were lines 195 and 243 for me!

 ## Install hdf5 on ubuntu 16.04 ##
 First: